The Real Haunted Mansion

 It’s creaking floorboards and resident rocking horse make it seem more like something out of a horror film.

 There have been far too many sightings of spooks at this house for my liking.
-One of the most common sights has been of a pair of monks or priests who are said to pace along the upstairs hallway.
+One of the most common sights has been of a pair of monks or priests who pace along the upstairs hallway.

 Determined to feel their ghostly presence, I huddle in the house’s claustrophobic priests hole – a short hidden passageway where priests from the 16th century would have hidden to avoid being hung, drawn and quartered by Henry VIII’s soldiers.